-- Give an understanding about the concepts and basic architecture of 8051 - Provide an overview of difference between microprocessor and micro controller - Provide background knowledge and core expertise in 8 bit microcontroller 8051. - Study the architecture, various blocks from 8051, ports, memory organization and various addressing modes of 8051 and various moving op-code. - Give knowledge about arithmetic operations and jump ranges and instructions. - Impart knowledge about assembly language programs of 8051 - Help understand the importance of different peripheral devices & their interfacing to 8051 - Impart knowledge of different types of external interfaces including LEDS, LCD, Keypad Matrix, Stepper motor & seven segment displays.
+- Give an understanding about the concepts and basics architecture of 8051. - Provide background knowledge and core expertise in 8 bit microcontroller 8051 microcontroller. - Impart knowledge about assembly and machine language programming of 8051 microcontroller. - Help to understand the importance of different peripheral devices & their interfacing to 8051 microcontroller. - Impart knowledge of different types of external interfaces including LEDS, LCD, Keypad Matrix, Stepper motor & seven segment displays.